JetBrains/kotlin/samples/gtk/README.md

 Do not forget to install GTK3.
 See bellow.

-To run on Mac also install XQuartz X server (https://www.xquartz.org/), and then `../gradlew runProgram` or execute the program directly:
+To run on Mac also install XQuartz X server (https://www.xquartz.org/), and then `../gradlew runReleaseExecutableGtk` or execute the program directly:

     ./build/bin/gtk/main/release/executable/gtk.kexe